nojronatron/nojronatron.github.io/code301-files/dive-into-react.md

 ### Single-page Webapp Setup

+Requirements:

-Node version 14.0.0 or newer.
+- Node version 14.0.0 or newer.

-NPM version 5.6 or newer.
+- NPM version 5.6 or newer.

+Do:

-Execute: `npx create-react-app {appname}`
+1. Execute: `npx create-react-app {dir}`

-CD to the 'appname' directory.
+1. CD to 'dir'.
+1. Recommended: `npm install` to ensure packages are up to date.

-Execute: `npm start` and your single-page webapp will start!
+1. Execute: `npm start` and your single-page webapp will start!

 To run in Production Mode: `npm run build` from the project root directory.

+Note: There could be reason to execute `npm audit fix --force` to update some packages.
+This is up to you to figure out.

 ### Shortcuts